Reick family rendition of

 1846: The Oregon Treaty established the 49th Parallel as the boundary between British Canada and the United States, which left Fort Nisqually on U.S. territory.

 1860: The exact year Pierce County School District #7 was created is unknown, but 1860 was the first year it received funds from the county.
 It is unlikely the district was very old at that time, and children were taught in the homes of neighbors.
-By the mid-1860s there were 34 children in DuPont, and the first school, located in the current-day Iafrati Park, was built from donations by local families.
+By the mid-1860s there were 34 children in DuPont, and the first school, built in 1866 in what is now Iafrati Park in the Historic Village, was built from donations by local families.

-1869: The U.S. government purchased the 1843 Fort Nisqually site and other lands claimed by the Hudson’s Bay Company, and the fort officially closed in 1870.
+1869: The U.S. government purchased the 1843 Fort Nisqually site and other lands claimed by the HBC, and the fort officially closed in 1870.
 The last person in charge of the fort, Edward Huggins, and his family stayed and homesteaded the fort site.

-1904: First joint Army-National Guard training exercises on the West Coast were held near Sequalitchew Creek and included the “Buffalo Soldiers” 9th Calvary from Walla Walla.
+1904: The first joint Army-National Guard training exercises on the West Coast were held near Sequalitchew Creek and included the “Buffalo Soldiers” 9th Cavalry from Walla Walla, Washington.

 1906: E.I DuPont deNemours Company in Wilmington, Delaware, purchased approximately five square miles of land for the manufacture of black powder and high explosives.
 Tar paper houses were built on and around the 1843 fort site to house the plant construction crew.